 Course fees are charged on a per-credit basis and are the same for resident (Washington state) students and nonresident students.
-In addition to course fees, students pay required fees each quarter, including registration and technology fees.
+In addition to course fees, students pay required fees each quarter, including registration, U-PASS and technology fees.
 Costs for textbooks and other course materials are extra.

 Fees are due by the third Friday of the quarter.
 The estimate below is based on 2018–2019 rates and is subject to change.

 ||Cohort Retreat Lodging & Meals